 Archaeology today is a fast-developing environment and there are always areas where practice can be improved.
 Over the coming years the Institute will continue to set and review standards for archaeology.
 It will strengthen its relationship with other professions in the heritage sector and beyond, to ensure that both clients and the public receive best-value archaeological services.

-The committee for working practices in archaeology (CWPA) is at the sharp end, changing working practices in archaeology and the historic environment for the better.
+The committee for Professional Development and Practice (PD&P) is at the sharp end, changing working practices in archaeology and the historic environment for the better and ensuring that archaeologists have access to the training they need to deliver them.
 The committee is the first port of call for new standard and guidance documents and for good practice guides covering a wide range of subjects.
-CWPA is also developing model contracts, monitoring health and safety issues (including the Construction Skills Certification Scheme (CSCS)) and working on the long running issue of pay and conditions.
+PD&P also oversees the development of the IfA’s CPD scheme, workplace learning programme and its developing suite of endorsed and accredited training opportunities.
 The committee membership includes curators, contractors, consultants and specialists, and works closely with all IfA committees.
-It has a particularly close relationship with the Professional Training and Registered Organisations committees, ensuring that best practice in all aspects of archaeology is developed and promoted effectively.

 If you are interested in joining the Committee please contact Kate Geary firstname.lastname@example.org.